zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/evaluation-for-finetuning.md

 Custom evals are tailored to your specific use case and can be categorised into two main types:

-1. Success Modes: These evals focus on things you want to see in your model's output, such as:
+1. **Success Modes**: These evals focus on things you want to see in your model's output, such as:
 	- Correct formatting
 	- Appropriate responses to specific prompts
 	- Desired behaviour in edge cases

-2. Failure Modes: These evals target things you don't want to see, including:
+2. **Failure Modes**: These evals target things you don't want to see, including:
 	- Hallucinations (generating false or nonsensical information)
 	- Incorrect output formats
 	- Biased or insulting responses